osr1-cdc/curly-lamp/README.md

 ## How to run from a scicomp location

 Before running the scripts, variables for running must be updated in the `config/config.R` file.
+This repo and branch has been copied to the SARS2Seq project folder located at the following path: `/scicomp/groups/Projects/SARS2Seq/repos/sc2_proportion_modeling`.

 1. Activate the conda environment (requires conda to be installed for your user):
    ```bash